aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Pulp as a Docker repository is based on a CentOS image.

-Click here to see the Dockerfile: `Dockerfile Source <https://github.com/aweiteka/pulp-dockerfiles>`_
+Click here to see the repository containing Dockerfiles for Pulp: `Dockerfile Source <https://github.com/aweiteka/pulp-dockerfiles>`_

 Pulp Service Architecture
 -------------------------